Ruling raises new questions about remote testimony in court

 Many state and federal courts halted all criminal trials for months during the pandemic, allowing remote trials only when defendants explicitly agreed to forfeit any rights to in-person confrontation of their accusers.
 The Missouri ruling differs from many pandemic-era cases because the judge went ahead despite the defendant’s objections.

-State court systems typically handle millions of cases every year in total.
-Even if the majority of those cases are unaffected by the legal questions raised in the Missouri Supreme Court ruling, for those that are it could mean more challenges for a burdened judiciary.
+State court systems typically handle millions of cases every year in total, the vast majority of which will not be directly affected by the legal questions raised in the Missouri ruling.
+But even if that decision impacts only several hundred cases, it would mean yet more challenges for an already overburdened judiciary.

 The decision could eventually make this a test case for the U.S. Supreme Court, said Michael Wolff, a former chief justice of the Missouri Supreme Court and a professor at the St. Louis University School of Law.